-Where a concern/complaint is received within CJI in respect of the Chief Inspector the Department should be notified at the earliest opportunity by the Chief Executive in order for the Department to determine the approach to handling the complaint/concern.
+Where a concern/complaint is received within CJI in respect of the Chief Inspector, the the DoJ to determine the approach to handling the complaint/concern.

-The department do not have a role in relation to complaints made about any other staff in CJI other than the Chief Inspector.
-If a complaint in relation to another staff member has not been resolved internally using the Stage One process outlined in the CJI complaints process, or if the complaint has escalated outside the organisation, the Chief Executive or Business Communications Manager will make the department aware of this in the interests of openness and transparency.
+DoJ should be notified at the earliest opportunity by the Chief Executive in order for other than the Chief Inspector.
+If a complaint in relation to another staff member has not been resolved internally using the Stage One process outlined in the CJI complaints process, or if the complaint has escalated outside the organisation, the of this in the interests of openness and transparency.